AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with `$path` modifier are supported by AdGuard for Windows, Mac, and Android, and AdGuard Browser Extension for Chrome, Firefox, and Edge.
+Rules with `$path` modifier are not supported by AdGuard Browser Extension for Edge Legacy and AdGuard Content Blocker.

 :::